-Following the accidental death of a Quebec missionary who could not be saved for lack of adequate transport, his brother, Jean Laberge, contacted the American organization Wings of Hope, specialized in the refurbishment of used airplanes.
+Following the accidental death of a Quebec missionary who could not be rescued for lack of adequate transportation, his brother, Jean Laberge, contacted the American organization Wings of Hope, specialized in the refurbishment of used airplanes.
 He asked this organization to provide two Cessna 206 to the Canadian Franciscans in Peru who had already briefly attempted an aviation experience with the pilot-priest Louis Bédard (bulletin Automne 2000)

 The first plane arrived in Iquitos in 1968 piloted by Guy Gervais.
 Bob Weninger and Eddy Schertz later joined him.
 However, the operations turned out to be too expensive for the Franciscans.
 A group of businessmen from Montreal, led by Noël Girard and Lionel Couture, founded then in 1971 The Wings de l’Espérance, a registered charity that took charge of flight operations.
 Two bases, Iquitos and Satipo, were established (a third in Bolivia in 1985).

 For more than two decades, in a difficult context (disturbed even by the terrorist activities of the “Shining Path”) The Wings of Hope carried out an incalculable number of medical evacuations, the transport of medicines , doctors, teachers, school materials, native agricultural surplus, etc. The organization also served the leper colony of San Pablo administered by the Sisters of St. Joseph Hospitallers.